Why choose social change leadership at North Central College?

 - Gain valuable experience by interning in North Central’s Dispute Resolution Center, which provides mediation and consulting services to students and the community through its Peer Mediation Program.

 - Apply for membership in the national Blue Key Honor Society, which recognizes exemplary leadership in and out of the classroom.

-- Develop your personal and professional leadership skills through LEV’s iLead program.
+- Develop your personal and professional leadership skills through LEV’s iLEAD or Distinguished Leaders program.

-- Apply for a Richter Independent Study Fellowship grant to fund original research anywhere in the world, or a Mironda K. Heston Scholarship to fund human rights and service projects.
+- Apply for a Richter Grant to fund original research anywhere in the world or a Mironda K. Heston Scholarship to fund human rights and service projects.

 - Present the findings of your research at the College's Rall Symposium for Undergraduate Research or national leadership conferences like the National Collegiate Leadership Conference.

 - Take advantage of numerous leadership opportunities through student government, campus organizations or as a student mentor.

 - Complete a concentration in leadership or ethics if the requirements in a social change leadership minor don’t fit your schedule.

 - Pursue a five-year bachelor’s/master’s program in leadership studies or consider the College’s master of leadership studies degree after graduation.